c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 ### Sender Policy Framework (SPF)

-*Sender Policy Framework (SPF)* is a simple email-validation system designed to detect email spoofing by providing a mechanism to allow receiving mail exchangers to check that incoming mail from a domain comes from a host authorized by that domain's administrators.
-The list of authorized sending hosts for a domain is published in the Domain Name System (DNS) records for that domain in the form of a specially formatted TXT record.
-Email spam and phishing often use forged "from" addresses, so publishing and checking SPF records can be considered anti-spam techniques.
+- The `Sender Policy Framework (SPF)` is a simple email-validation system designed to identify email spoofing by providing a means for receiving mail exchangers to verify that incoming mail from a domain originates from a host approved by the domain's administrators.

+- The list of approved transmitting hosts for a domain is published in the domain's Domain Name System (DNS) records as a specially structured `TXT` record.

+- Because email spam and phishing frequently use forged "from" addresses, publishing and validating SPF records are anti-spam measures.

-To enable SPF you need to add a TXT record to your DNS.
-The name of the TXT record must be the name of the domain the SPF policy refers to.
-The value of the TXT record defines the policy.
-A simple, but effective policy is:
+- To enable `SPF` you need to add a `TXT` record to your `DNS`.

+- The name of the `TXT` record must be the name of the `domain` the SPF policy refers to.

+- The value of the `TXT` record defines the policy.

+- A simple, but effective policy is:

 ```
 v=spf1 mx a ~all